payu-india/CMS-Chatbot/docs/Offerings/internal-subscripions-or-recurring-payments.md

 * Can be charged as per a cycle defined
 * Do not require any customer intervention

 The customer can instruct banks for regular funds transfers through standing instructions to automatically make payments.
-Recurring Payments is an easy and automated method to reduce the administrative burden for periodical payments.
-Based on the specified pay modes, the customer gives a mandate to the bank to debit a fixed amount from the customer’s account and pay to the merchant.
+PayU Subscriptions enable you to collect **recurring payments** automatically through Standing Instructions (SI).
+This feature allows your business to:

+• **Automate billing cycles** without customer intervention
+• **Reduce administrative overhead** for periodic payments
+• **Support multiple payment modes** (Cards, Net Banking, UPI)
+• **Manage subscription lifecycles** with pre-debit notifications

 PayU offers Recurring Payments integration using the APIs, Zion Subscription platforms, or PayU Dashboard.